PedroBarbosa/VETA/README.md

 **Citing VETA:**

-   * Paper: [Pedro Barbosa, Marta Ribeiro, Maria Carmo-Fonseca, Alcides Fonseca (2022) Clinical significance of genetic variation in hypertrophic cardiomyopathy: comparison of computational tools to prioritize missense variants.
-Frontiers in Cardiovascular Medicine](https://www.frontiersin.org/articles/10.3389/fcvm.2022.975478/full).
+   * Paper: [Clinical significance of genetic variation in hypertrophic cardiomyopathy: comparison of computational tools to prioritize missense variants.](https://www.frontiersin.org/articles/10.3389/fcvm.2022.975478/full).
 The analysis performed with VETA for the paper are stored in a [jupyter notebook](https://github.com/PedroBarbosa/paper_HCM_benchmark/blob/main/run_benchmarks.ipynb), where multiple running examples are presented.

 # Table of Contents